Famine in Sudan (2024–present): Food shortage

-As of 18 June 2004, 25.6 million people were reportedly suffering from acute food shortages.
+As of 18 June 2024, 25.6 million people were reportedly suffering from acute food shortages.
 Of these, 756,000 people faced "catastrophic levels of hunger."
 This was due to many citizens who relied on food rations from the World Food Programme (WFP) having their daily calories reduced by close to 20% compared to two months ago due to only 19% of the WFP's funding objective being achieved.
 Many Sudanese civilians were forced to trade WFP food rations for less balanced and nutritious but more filling food, like white rice.

 Contributing reasons for this were cereal production in Darfur and Kordofan falling to 80% below average production in 2023, leading to significant price increases that make food too expensive for most people to subsist on for long periods.
 According to a U.S. envoy to Sudan, the RSF burned crops, looted warehouses, and restricted border access, which the RSF denied as being due to rogue actors within its ranks and blamed the Sudanese military for aid restrictions.
 Many refugee camps considerably grew in population due to the increased rate of refugee intake, further exacerbating food shortages and causing supplies to deplete faster.
 Refugees are often unable to leave the camps to find work or food due to the danger of being captured or killed by the RSF or other allied militias.

 In May 2023, the WFP said that $13–14 million worth of food aid destined for Sudan had been looted.
 The looting of the WFP's warehouses in El-Obeid on 1 June led to the loss of food aid meant to feed 4.4 million people.
 On 25 July, Humanitarian Coordinator Clementine Nkweta-Salami said attacks on humanitarian facilities had led to more than 50 warehouses looted, 82 offices ransacked, and over 200 vehicles stolen.

+The 2023 cereal harvest was reduced to roughly half its normal volume.
+This dramatic decrease in agricultural activity caused increases in food prices, and the conflict led to infrequent aid convoys.
+As of 29 March 2024, an army official reported that 70 aid trucks had been stranded in North Kordofan since the previous October.
+The UN estimated that 25 million people still needed aid, with 5 million facing famine and 18 million enduring "acute food insecurity".
+Mobile networks being cut for nearly two months compounded the problems for those being helped by remittances from relatives abroad.
+According to the United Nations, both the SAF and RSF are posing obstacles to food aid because they want to prevent food from getting to areas controlled by each other.

+In February 2024, the United Nations estimated that about 700,000 children in Sudan were suffering from acute malnutrition as a result of the war.

-In addition, malnutrition causes lower immune system function, leading to greater susceptibility to diseases such as measles, malaria, cholera, and other gastrointestinal diseases.
+Malnutrition causes lower immune system function, leading to greater susceptibility to diseases such as measles, malaria, cholera, and other gastrointestinal diseases.
 These in turn led to symptoms such as vomiting and diarrhea that further exacerbated malnutrition.